lgaudencio/geography-quiz/README.md

 * *git commit -m "text"* - This git command is used to commit changes made to the code and sent to the local repository.

 * *git push* - This git command is used then the committed code was pushed to the remote repository on GitHub.

+## Deployment to GitHub Pages

+* The website was deployed to GitHub pages, the steps to do this are the following:

+    * On the GitHub repository page, click on Settings.
+    * On the left menu, click on Pages.
+    * On the source section drop down menu, click on Main.
+    * Click Save.
+    * If done correctly, a link to the live website will be given on a banner.